petershin/liferay-learn/docs/courses/latest/en/web-site-manager/creating-content/adding-a-structure-for-frequently-asked-questions.md

 Clarity wants a way to manage its Frequently Asked Questions page that empowers its site maintainers to add questions, remove questions, and group them together easily.

-Here, you'll create a structure with a *repeatable field* to allow creating articles with any number of questions.
+Here, you'll create a structure with a repeatable field to allow creating articles with any number of questions.
 A repeatable field is one that you can have as many instances of as you want.
-In this case, add a repeatable pair of text fields (a question and its answer).
+In this case, you'll add a repeatable pair of text fields (a question and its answer).

 ## Start Creating the FAQs Structure